What goes into the cost of contact lenses?

 Your eye care professional's office can submit a claim more easily with a copy of your insurance card.

 Some vision insurance plans allow you to book exams on a calendar year basis, so you may not have to wait a full 365 days until your next exam.

 What is a Flexible Spending Account (FSA) or Health Savings Account (HSA)?

 ^Available on up to two opened boxes of contacts.
-Copy of purchase and fitting fee receipt required.
-Refund by mail within 4 to 6 weeks.
+Copy of invoice required.
+Refund by mail within 8 weeks.
 Cannot be combined with rebate.
 For additional terms and conditions and for complete instructions download the claim form.
-Offer valid until December 31, 2023.

 *Free trial contact lenses available only from participating eye care professionals.
 Exam and fitting fees not included.